ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/1-dev-env-setup.md

 ---
-title: Development Environment Set Up
+title: Create a development environment
 weight: 2

 ### FIXED, DO NOT MODIFY